astrotuna201/Haaga_et_al_insolation/README.md

 ### System requirements
 The easiest way to run the code in this repository is to use RStudio (https://www.rstudio.com/).
 If you clone or download the repository, an RStudio project file is included.
 Remember to clear all objects from the workspace in RStudio before you try to re-run any analyses or re-create plots.
 If you don't use the provided project file, remember to create a new RStudio project in the repository folder on your computer.
 Otherwise, relative paths in the scripts will not work.

-The code has been tested on OSX El Capitan version 10.11.6 and Linux Mint 18.2.
+The code has been tested on OSX El Capitan 10.11.6 and Linux Mint 18.2.
 The code may or may not run on Windows.

 ### Required packages
 All R packages required are loaded automatically when you run any of the scripts in this repository.